kendelsere/se-poke-sdk/README.md

 I chose not to dereference the list classes into the base models since I view this generally as bad practice due to potential memory issues.
 I understand that there is a finite limit to the number of Pokemon, and that memory footprint is probably neglible, but I chose to expose more controls to the user with the tradeoff of better useability.

+## Future Work

+- Add more models for the API
+- Add more tests
+- Add enums for the possible pokemon, ids, and generations that the API supports to ensure type safety

 ## Tools used

 - Cursor IDE to generate the initial project structure and tertiary files like the README and tests